corgijan/small-backup/README.md

 ## Usage
 #### The settings are available via an .env next top the binary or via ENV variables.
 Here is an exampe:

-All files between all folders are synced.
-Also it has an easy to use web frontend. settings currently are:

 ```
 REPLICATION_LOCATIONS=./data/data1:./data/data2 # Replication locations separated by ":"